LubobbaArnoldCyprian/sdet-automation-test/README.md

       pytest --alluredir="./reports"

  ### **View Allure Report:**
-To view generated port, Navigate to project directory in your terminal use command below.
+To view the generated report, Navigate to project directory in your terminal use command below.

       allure serve "./reports"